-When a fan is looking to purchase a ticket that is listed on both StubHub and TickPick, for example, the price will ultimately be higher (usually by hundreds of dollars) once the fees are applied on other sites like StubHub who tack on the fees at the end.
-Refer to an example below for premium, midfield club seats in section 263 for the game that are listed on both TickPick and StubHub.
+When a fan is looking to purchase a ticket for a major event like this that is listed on both StubHub and TickPick, for example, the price will ultimately be higher (usually by hundreds of dollars) once the fees are applied on other sites like StubHub who tack on the fees at the end.
+Refer to an example below for a pod of 6 premium, lower level midfield club seats in Section 148 for the game that are listed on both TickPick and StubHub.

 Notice the difference with the above graphic’s initial listed price with what you’ll actually pay on StubHub for these great seats to the game in the graphic below.
-Initially, these tickets were showing at $4,020 per ticket.
-Great deal, right?
+Initially, this listing was showing a price of $2,640 per ticket.
+A decent deal for great seats to such an important game, right?
 You would think so, until you go to checkout on the order.

-The price jumps from initially showing at $4,020 per ticket (presumably $8,080 for a pair) on StubHub to $10,095.20 for the pair, or an increase of $2,055.20 that is just accounting for fees that other ticket sites like StubHub are charging the buyer.
+The price jumps from initially showing at $2,640 per ticket (presumably $15,840 for the entire pod of 6 seats) on StubHub to $20,260.50 for the pack of six, or an increase of $4,420.50 that is just accounting for fees that our major competitor StubHub is charging the buyer.

-StubHub tacks on fees of an astronomical 25+% to the original price that would amount to the buyer paying an additional $1,025.10 PER TICKET (without factoring in the $2.50 fulfillment fee per ticket) on top of the initial price that the buyer would see before checking out.
+StubHub tacks on fees of an astronomical 25+% to the original price that would amount to the buyer paying an additional $736 PER TICKET on top of the initial price that the buyer would see before checking out.

 TickPick’s Listed Price/Price at Checkout (as of 12/30)

-Besides all of these reasons, TickPick is the only marketplace that allows for a payment plan to purchase expensive tickets that may normally break the bank for some fans.
-For more information on how to pay in installments, read more about it here in our blog about our partner Affirm.
+Besides all of these reasons, TickPick allows buyers to use a payment plan to purchase expensive tickets that may normally break the bank for some fans.
+For more information on how to pay in installments for purchases over $1,500, read more about it here in our blog about our partner Affirm.